-Administration, Communication and IT is integral to every sector of industry and cuts across all sectors of the economy.
-The National 5 course is a practical course that provides candidates with experience of real-life administration tasks and engaging practical activities relevant to the world of work.
-Candidates learn to become proficient in the use of the software packages within the Microsoft Office Suite and administrative theory as outlined above.
+Administration and IT is integral to every sector of industry and cuts across all sectors of the economy.
+The National 5 course is a practical course that provides candidates with experience of reallife administration tasks and engaging practical activities relevant to the world of work.
+Candidates learn to become proficient in the use of the software packages within the Microsoft Office Suite and administrative theory.
 This is a dynamic course with an emphasis on the development and application of transferable digital skills expected by employers.

-- Pupils will develop extensive skills in the use of business software skills that are essential in every workplace. - Pupils will work in teams and independently. - Pupils will work regularly under their own initiative, but also in teams to run successful events. - Almost all University and College courses now require students to word process assignments, analyse information in spreadsheets and databases and communicate using presentation software.
+- Pupils will develop extensive skills in the use of business software - skills that are essential in every workplace. - Pupils will work in teams and independently. - Pupils will work regularly under their own initiative, but also in teams to run successful events. - Almost all university and college courses now require students to word-process assignments, analyse information on spreadsheets and databases, and communicate using presentation software.